 Endemic.
 Known only from Banks Peninsula.

 A species of open rock outcrops and cliff faces, often growing in the most exposed sunny habitats.

 Spreading, low shrub 100-300 mm tall.
 Branches prostrate, trailing, branchlets brown or grey.
 Leaves spreading to recurved, (7-)12-25(-30) x (6-)8-17 mm, dark green, somewhat glaucous, obovate to orbicular, leathery, margins with 3-10 crenations.
 Petiole narrowly winged, 2-5(-8) mm.
 Inflorescence 20-40 mm long, (50-)100-150-flowered Calyx 4-5 mm, lobes 5, lanceolate to deltoid, acuminate, glandular ciliate.
 Corolla 11-13 mm, pink at anthesis, white after pollination, throat white or pink, corolla tube 1.5-2 mm long, 1.7-2 mm wide, slightly expanded, Lateral corolla lobes elliptic, subacute, suberect to spreading, posterior corolla lobe longer than tube, rhomboid, subacute, erect.
 Stamen filaments white, inserted at base of corolla tube, 2.5 mm long.
 Anthers yellow.
 Seeds pale brown, (1.7-)2-2.5 x 0.7-1 mm.
 Chromosome Number 2n = 42

-Distinguished from the other Heliohebe species by the round, dull green leaves, long glandular inflorescence hairs, compact inflorescences, pink flower buds, and large white flowers.
-In the wild this is the only Heliohebe species found on Banks Peninsula.
+Distinguished from the other Veronica species by the round, dull green leaves, long glandular inflorescence hairs, compact inflorescences, pink flower buds, and large white flowers.

 October to November (-January)